asnaqsys/asnaqsys.github.io/manuals/migrations/mssql-embedded-sql.md

 ---
-title: "Mastering Migration of RPG Embedded SQL: Tips & Tricks"
+title: "Migrated Embedded SQL Statements to SQL Server"
 description: "Unlock the power of RPG embedded SQL in MSSQL.
 This guide offers insights, best practices, and tips for effective database management and queries."
 ---